 Online gambling is legal and live in Pennsylvania, and that includes poker too.

 The first online and mobile sportsbooks started taking bets in May.
-The first PA online casinos then launched in mid-July, with the state’s first online poker sites expected to begin running in Fall 2019.
+The first PA online casinos then launched in mid-July, with the state’s first online poker site running in early November of 2019.

 The Pennsylvania Gaming Control Board (PGCB) gave licensed online poker operators the green light to go live on July 15.

 The first online poker site began live testing on Nov.
 4. Soon afterward, PokerStars PA began full-time operations in tandem with Mount Airy’s online casino.

 There are seven casinos with online poker licenses in the state.
 They are: